CPL Group Board Directors

 Sir Mahesh Patel, OBE

-Ms. Handen divides her time and expertise between her business and helping budding entrepreneurs and professionals develop oratory and financial literacy skills.
 Her managerial and board experience includes Steamships Group of Companies, Transparency International PNG, Employees Federation of PNG, and the PNG Business Council.
-Her community work focuses on social enterprises such as the Em Stret Holdings Youth Debates, PNG Fashion and Design Week Limited, and Pehi-Koko Waste Management Limited.
+Her community work focuses on social enterprises such as the Em Stret Holdings Youth Debates, PNG Fashion and Design Week Limited, and the Pehi-Koko Waste Management Limited.

-Mr. Chellappan joined the CPL Group Board in September 2020.
 He is an accountant with over 35 years of working experience across different financial landscapes in North America, Australia and Asia.
 Before joining CPL Group, his last role lasted for 17 years with the Siemens Healthcare Sdn Bhd, a health technology company based in Kuala Lumpur, Malaysia.
 He is a Fellow of the Institute of the Chartered Accountants in Australia and a member of the Malaysia-Australia Business Council.

 She currently chairs the Southern Highlands Provincial Health Authority Board which is responsible for governing all health service delivery in PNG’s third-largest province.
-Stephanie is also a director on the Femili PNG Board (a local PNG NGO that supports survivors of family and sexual violence) and the Steamships’ Community Grants Advisory Committee.
+Stephanie is also a director on the Femili PNG Board (a local PNG NGO that supports survivors of family and sexual violence) and the steamships’ Community Grants Advisory Committee.
 She is a past Director on the Board Director for UNICEF Australia.

 From 2009-2011, Stephanie was the head of Australia’s aid program with Papua New Guinea.
 She was also posted to Suva, Fiji, as head of Australia’s aid program with Fiji and the Pacific region and has had previous postings to PNG.
 During her early Australian government career, she worked on development cooperation with China and on environment and infrastructure policy.
 She has worked as the Principal Executive International Programs for CARE Australia and as a lecturer with Deakin University.

-Stephanie holds a Master of Philosophy from Cambridge University (UK) and a Bachelor’s degree from the University of California in political science, where she graduated Summa Cum Laude.
+Stephanie holds a Master of Philosophy from Cambridge University (UK) and a bachelor’s degree from the University of California in political science, where she graduated Summa Cum Laude.
 In 2022 she qualified as a nationally accredited mediator and is available to undertake pro bono mediation.
 She is a graduate of the Australian Institute of Company Directors.
 She volunteers in palliative care at Clare Holland House Hospice and is on the Management Committee for ACT Wildlife.

 In 2021 Stephanie was made a Member of the Order of Australia.